trishume/sympy-wiki-with-svn/GSoC-Proposal---Random-Variables.md

 * I'll probably need to augment sympy.probability.distributions

 * Applying Functions to Probability Distributions requires that they have inverses.
 Maybe I'm not aware of the correct syntax here but (cos(sin(x**2))).inverse() yields just "acos" and not the expected result.
 Are inverses of compositions possible?
 The inline documentation suggests that this is only a feature of sympycore.
 Is this easily portable?
   * The way functions are currently designed is a problem.
 There's basically no good way to represent a specific non built-in function, cf [issue 1688](http://code.google.com/p/sympy/issues/detail?id=1688).
 And this `inverse` method is seriously broken. --Ronan
+  * Is it broken beyond repair?
+I anticipate that I'll need to enhance other parts of SymPy to integrate Random Variables.
+Is fixing 'inverse' doable? --Matt

 ## Further Directions